 The Difference Between Blue-Blocking IOLs and Blue-Blocking Glasses

-This is why research shows no significant circadian disruption after cataract surgery.
+This selective filtering is why research consistently shows that blue-blocking IOLs do not cause significant circadian disruption after cataract surgery.
+Patients can enjoy the protective benefits without affecting their natural sleep-wake cycle.

 How Cataracts Themselves Affect Sleep And Why Surgery Helps